Tennis Serve: Kick Serve vs. Flat Serve Pronation

 Kick Serve Pronation

-I focus on getting the toss in the right place, making sure my technique is solid, having the proper finish at the end, and relaxing my hand.
-When you do that, you’ll be able to pronate properly on both flat and kick serves.
+To master pronation on your tennis serve, I suggest to focus on the following aspects.
+First, get the toss in the right place.
+Then, ensure that your serve technique is solid by having the proper finish and relaxing the hand at the end.
+When you follow these basic steps, you’ll be able to pronate properly on both flat and kick serves.

 Finally, I’ll give you a powerful bonus tip.
-Make sure to perform shoulder strengthening exercises with a resistance band to be able to decelerate the racquet and reduce the chances of getting injured.
+Make sure to work on shoulder strengthening exercises with a resistance band at least twice per week.
+Hence, you decelerate the racquet correctly on your tennis serve and reduce the chances of getting injured.

 By Jeff Salzenstein, Founder Tennis Evolution